"

 Figure 1.7.
 Artist, Heather Jansch, Stands Next To Her Bronze Cast Sculpture “The Young Arabian” / Photo Credit: Kieronjansch, CC BY-SA 4.0

-Restoration of classic cars or custom fabrication of cars requires the ability to work with thin metals and produce not only safe welds, but visually unidentifiable.
+Restoration of classic cars or custom fabrication of cars requires the ability to work with thin metals and produce not only safe but visually unidentifiable welds.
 If new body components like fenders are added or modified, the welded seams must be invisible after painting.
 Frames or roll bars of race cars must be strong enough to endure the constant punishment of a track or off-road race without failing.
 Welding of custom exhaust headers must be leakproof and aesthetically pleasing.

 Creating custom architectural features such as fireplace surrounds, exotic handrails, or furniture requires a high level of fabrication skills, including blueprint reading, precise layout, and quality welding.
 Many welds will be visible on the finished product and must be uniform and strong.
 Attractive welds are frequently preferred over welds that are ground flush and hidden.